-The methodology used in the 2021 point count surveys followed the same protocol used in the 2012-2020 surveys, with the exception that they were conducted this year and last by one observer instead of two.
+The methodology used in the 2022 point count surveys followed the same protocol used in the 2012-2021 surveys, with the exception that they were conducted the last 3 years by one observer instead of two.
 The purpose of the point count surveys was to identify breeding birds within Lawton Farm and to evaluate habitat preferences of different species.
 The three selected survey sites were separated by greater than 100 m to minimize the possibility recording the same bird at more than one site.
 Point counts were preceded by a three-minute wait period in order to minimize the disturbance to birds and to allow them to acclimate to the observers' presence.
-Point counts were conducted by a primary observer facing south for half of the time and north for the rest of the time to achieve a 360° view of the site.
+Point counts were conducted by a primary observer facing south for half of the time and north for the rest of the time to achieve a $360^{\circ}$ view of the site.
 Species identification and abundance were recorded based on songs, calls, direct observations, and fly overs within 100 m of the observation site during each ten-minute point count.
-The observer made distinctions between birds present $\leq$ 50 m from the site and those between 50 and 100 m from the site.
-Each site was surveyed on three separate occasions on May 28th, June 13th and June 26th, 2021 and all were conducted between 0600 and 0900 hours.
+The observer made distinctions between birds present $\leq 50$ m from the site and those between 50 and 100 m from the site.
+Each site was surveyed on three separate occasions on May $27^{\text{th}}$ , June $9^{\text{th}}$ and June $21^{\text{st}}$ , 2022 and all were conducted between 0600 and 0900 hours.